-- NEW: Pakistan is one of three countries in the world where polio has yet to be eradicated
+- Pakistan is one of three countries in the world where polio has yet to be eradicated

 - 10 workers have been killed in recent months